Singing Together, THE Original High!

 your creative journey.
 You can book onto singing workshops, join choirs and also buy my compositions, complete with scores, audio packages and licences, from my shop.
 Browse the shop

-Radio Reverb.
-Sponsored by my choir Hullabaloo Quire, Vox Pop is a celebration of our glitteringly diverse and magnificent choral world, here in Brighton and Hove – and beyond!
+Sponsored by Vox Pop on Radio Reverb.
+Hullabaloo Quire.
+Vox Pop is a celebration of our glitteringly diverse and magnificent choral world, here in Brighton and Hove – and beyond!

 The show explores why people sing, through the history, science, anthropology and philosophy of community song.
 There are special guests from the choral world, including other community choirs and fantastic a cappella music from all over the globe, live singing in the studio – and lots more!

 here to listen to January’s choral cornucopia of sound.
 The first Vox Pop show of 2021 kicks off with a fabulous interview with Boff Whalley – song writer for Commoners Choir and founding member of Chumbawamba.
 Kirsty and Boff chat about the choral projects that got them through 2020, singing about taxidermy, the Santa Claus Army, conducting together in different time zones at the Street Choirs Festival in Brighton in 2018, and clapping – and singing – for the carers.

 Unsurprisingly, this month’s show features lots of choral treats from Commoners Choir, as well as a spot of Chumbawamba – and also features music Tribeqa, Electralane, David Bowie, Karine Polwart and Oi Musica, and the interview is generously supported by Bobby McFerrin, Brian Eno, Steve Reich, Crass and the Mormon Tabernacle Choir!

 February’s Vox Pop will broadcast on

 , and Kirsty would like to invite anyone with choral news to

 Get In Touch and Tell Her About It!